 Although the dark, spotty skin of the squid is edible, most cooks choose to remove it for a more appealing presentation.
 The skin will easily separate from the flesh to be peeled away.
 Once you have the skin removed, thoroughly wash the inside of the squid body tube, using your finger to pull out any residual innards.
 Pat dry before proceeding.Continue to 9 of 9 below.

 Cutting Into Squid Rings

-The cleaned squid body may be stuffed whole or cut into rings as for the popular fried calamari recipe.
-Rings are easily sliced by cutting crosswise as pictured.
+The cleaned squid body may be stuffed whole or cut into rings as for fried calamari.
+Rings are easily sliced by cutting the body crosswise.
 The entire tail portion is edible, including the fin section at the end.
-If you want only rings or tentacles to use for fried calamari, do save the tail end for chowders.
+If you want only rings or tentacles to use for fried calamari, save the tail end for chowder.